 His first book, STICK TO YOUR VISION: How to Get Past the Hurdles and Haters to Get Where You Want to Be, was the recipient of the 2011 White Pine Literary Award and was also implemented in the curriculum of the Adult Learning Program at Nova Scotia Community College and became mandatory reading for grade 10 students.
 Endorsed by the former Governor General of Canada, Michaëlle Jean, as a “plan for action”, the book shows individuals how to define their vision, how to achieve it, and what to do once they are there.
 Stick To Your Vision was shortlisted for the Forest of Reading – White Pine Award.
 The White Pine Award is an annual literature award sponsored by the Ontario Library Association (OLA).
 He’s since released a 2nd book Stick to your Vision: Young Maestro Goes to School, accompanied by his song: “Backpack Check”.

 Wes has always been community-oriented and has made a serious impact on the country in many different capacities.
-He continues to support several charitable organizations such as War Child, Save The Children, Covenant House, Special Olympics, Battered Women’s Support Services (BWSS), and The African AIDS Society.
+He’s supported several charitable organizations such as War Child, Save The Children, Covenant House, Special Olympics, Battered Women’s Support Services (BWSS), and The African AIDS Society.

 His 2015 single I Can’t Breathe speaks of how both external and internal forces are stifling the Black community.
 The song was inspired by the Eric Garner story in the US.
 Wes has also won two Juno Awards, four MuchMusic Video Awards (including People’s Choice) and has 12 Juno nominations.